The Most Essential Airline KPIs — At Least in a pre-Pandemic World.

 Of course, this KPI played a vital role in a pre-pandemic world.
 Nonetheless, the biggest challenge for airlines in the upcoming months is creating demand and motivating passengers to travel.
 In that context, the Seat Load Factor will play an essential role in monitoring the success of measures.

 Accordingly, we forecast that the importance will steadily grow over the next month.
 Moreover, we advise airlines to pay close attention to Seat Load Factor and set up corresponding real-time tracking measures.

 From our point of view, the Delay Reasons KPIs will remain essential in the future.
 Nevertheless, the way airlines look at that KPI might slightly change.
 We believe that the focus will slightly shift from a “pure delay reduction” to “identifying inefficiencies” in the future.
-The KPI is likely to be used to identify improvement potential during the turn-around process to improve efficiency and reduce costs.
+Thus, the KPI is likely to identify improvement potential during the turn-around process to improve efficiency and reduce costs.